 Lastly, the price of your homesite/real estate is another reason manufactured housing costs less than stick-built homes.

 People often overlook the price they paid for their homesite when comparing the cost of modular homes and traditional homes; however, it is still very much a factor in the total price (depending on location, your homesite can account for more than half of your construction budget).

 Typically, traditional houses are built on purchased property; thus, the cost of a sizable land lot will absolutely be included in the price of your home, when you think about it.
 Plus, let’s not forget the property taxes and other expenses that pop up when you buy the land that your home sits on.

 With manufactured homes, you can also purchase property to place your house on, but if you choose to do so, it will likely cost you less because you will not need a ton of acreage for a smaller home.

-Ultimately, manufactured homes tend to be the more sensible option, especially if you are looking for affordable luxury housing.
+Ultimately, manufactured homes tend to be the more sensible option, especially if you are looking for luxury affordable housing.
 Not only do they cost less than traditional houses, but you also tend to get more value over time/resale value.
 Learn how to increase the value of a manufactured home here.